ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 people, processes, and technologies that collectively contribute to the development and deployment of modern systems and applications.
-This includes not only external dependencies but also the intricate interactions between various teams within an organization — developers, testers, and operations — and the systems they use, such as Continuous Integration/Continuous Deployment (CI/CD) pipelines and cloud services.
+This includes not only external dependencies but also the intricate interactions between various teams within an organisation — developers, testers, security and operations — and the systems they use, such as Continuous Integration/Continuous Deployment (CI/CD) pipelines and cloud services.

 Securing the software supply chain has become a critical priority, highlighted by recent high-profile incidents that exposed vulnerabilities not just in code, but in processes and technologies.
-These events underscore the need to adopt a holistic approach to supply chain security, addressing risks associated with people, processes, and technology.
+These events underscore the need to adopt a holistic approach to supply chain security, addressing risks associated with people, and process, as well as technology.
 The integration of Artificial Intelligence (AI) and Large Language Models (LLMs) into the supply chain presents both new threats and significant opportunities.
 AI and LLMs can be used by attackers to automate and scale sophisticated cyber-attacks, create realistic phishing scams, and exploit